Priest Guide (1-60)

 - Devouring Plague: On-use ability that applies a disease to an enemy target, dealing damage and healing the priest.
 Not a lot of healing, and not a lot of damage, but considering it deals both at the same time, it’s a very good spell, especially in PvP.
 Fairly high mana cost, though.

-- Touch of Weakness: On-use ability the applies a buff to the priest, reducing the damage of the next melee attacker for 2 minutes.
+- Touch of Weakness: On-use ability that applies a buff to the priest, reducing the damage of the next melee attacker for 2 minutes.
 Lasts 10 minutes.
 Decent for leveling when fighting mobs that hit very rapidly, such as dual wielders, or in PvP against similar targets, such as rogues or feral druids.
-Less useful against slower, hard hitting mobs or players.
+Less useful against slower, hard-hitting mobs or players.